Teaching Philosophy and Student Testimonials

 Student Testimonials

 ‘As a student of VIS208 Performance Art with Dr. Vanessa Godden, their knowledge, enthusiasm, and thoughtfulness always leads to pleasant surprises.
 In class, they start and end by checking in with each student.
 Often, we do relevant yet fun workshops, engaging with different materials and techniques from tethering ourselves with string to data moshing and glitching.
 Sometimes, we shake it out (a popular improv exercise).
-Outside of class, they send announcements and start discussions with references and tips customized for each student.
+Outside of class, they send announcements and start discussions with references and tips customised for each student.
 They also listen to, and consider suggestions e.g. opening our crits to guests.
-As an experienced artist and academic, Dr. Vanessa Godden's knowledge, organization, and concern for our class' wellbeing (as a group and individuals) has made it an enriching experience, even through BB Collaborate.’
+As an experienced artist and academic, Dr. Vanessa Godden's knowledge, organisation, and concern for our class' wellbeing (as a group and individuals) has made it an enriching experience, even through BB Collaborate.’

 - Former student from Performance Art taught during Winter Session 2021 at the University of Toronto